If you’ve been an ESL teacher for more than five minutes, you’ve probably heard it before:

 - built-in language support

-Because rigor isn’t about making things harder—it’s about making learning possible.
+Because rigor is not about making things harder.